defended-net/malwatch/README.md

 Optional config files have the `.disabled` file extension.
 These can be renamed to `.toml` to enable.

-## Real Time Scanning

-Real time malware scanning is possible with `malwatch-monitor`.
-A `systemd` unit can automatically be created with `malwatch install systemd`.
-This is optional - feel free to set up your own or use any preferred setup such as a foreground process or even `screen`.
-We believe software should be flexible.

-Using `systemd`, it is necessary to enable followed by starting it:

-    systemctl enable malwatch-monitor
-    systemctl start malwatch-monitor

 # Configuration

 Some basic config variables are needed for operation and are defined in the file `cfg/cfg.toml`.
 We should start with `targets`.
 The term `target` means a group of paths which share a common parent.
 This is accomplished using regex.